Casey Kasem: Personal life

 Kasem was a dedicated vegan, supported animal rights and environmental causes, and was a critic of factory farming.
 He initially quit voicing Shaggy in the mid to late 1990s when asked to voice Shaggy in a Burger King commercial, but returned in 2002 after negotiating to have Shaggy become a vegetarian once again.

 Kasem was active in politics, supporting Lebanese-American and Arab-American causes, an interest triggered by the 1982 Israeli invasion of Lebanon.
-He wrote a brochure published by the Arab American Institute entitled "Arab-Americans: Making a Difference".
-He called for a fairer depiction of heroes and villains on behalf of all cultures in Disney's 1994 sequel to Aladdin called The Return of Jafar.
+He wrote a brochure, "Arab-Americans: Making a Difference", published by the Arab American Institute.
+He called for a more fair depiction of heroes and villains on behalf of all cultures in Disney's 1994 sequel to Aladdin called The Return of Jafar.
 In 1996, he was honored as "Man of the Year" by the American Druze Society.
 Kasem campaigned against the Gulf War, advocating non-military means of pressuring Saddam Hussein into withdrawing from Kuwait, was an advocate of Palestinian independence, and arranged conflict-resolution workshops for Arab Americans and Jewish Americans.

+Kasem, among 75 other entertainers, also participated in a relief project at Paramount Studios to record ‘For You, Armenia,’ a song written by French singer Charles Aznavour, to raise money for the victims of the devastating 1989 earthquake in Armenia.
+He stated the project to be a reflection of the times: “What we are reflecting is the mind set of all people today.
+I believe that peace is breaking out all over the world and that people are interested in people.”

-A political liberal, Kasem narrated a campaign ad for George McGovern's 1972 presidential campaign, hosted fundraisers for Jesse Jackson's presidential campaigns in 1984 and 1988, supported Ralph Nader for U.S. president in 2000, and supported progressive Democrat Dennis Kucinich in his 2004 and 2008 presidential campaigns.
+A political liberal, Kasem narrated a campaign ad for George McGovern's 1972 presidential campaign, hosted fundraisers for Jesse Jackson's presidential campaigns in 1984 and 1988, supported Ralph Nader for US president in 2000, and supported progressive Democrat Dennis Kucinich in his 2004 and 2008 presidential campaigns.
 Kasem supported a number of other progressive causes, including affordable housing and the rights of the homeless.

 Kasem was married to Linda Myers from 1972 to 1979.
-They had three children: Mike, Julie, and Kerri Kasem.
+They had three children: Mike, Julie and Kerri Kasem.

 Kasem was married to actress Jean Thompson from 1980 until his death in 2014.
 They had one child, Liberty Jean Kasem.

 In 1989, Kasem purchased a home built in 1954 and located at 138 North Mapleton Drive in Holmby Hills, Los Angeles, previously owned by developer Abraham M. Lurie, as a birthday present for his wife, Jean.
 In 2013, Kasem and his wife put the home on the market for US$43 million.
 After the dueling lawsuits between Kasem family members were settled, the property was re-listed in 2021 for US$37.9 million.